| Phylum

 may be seen even on Changi and East Coast Park.
 Divers may encounter

-large sea fans on some of our Southern islands.
+large sea fans on our Southern islands.

 What are gorgonians?
 These beautiful